aagamCodeCraft/sentiment_analysis_dashboard/README.md

 ## How to Run

 1.  **Preprocess the data:**
-    This script will clean the raw review data.
+    This script will clean the raw review data and create `clean_amazon_reviews.csv`.
     ```sh
     python data_preprocessing.py
     ```

 2.  **Perform sentiment analysis:**
-    This script will analyze the sentiment of the cleaned text.
+    This script will analyze the sentiment and create `sentiment_amazon_reviews.csv`.
     ```sh
     python sentiment_analysis.py
     ```